-Harvard eyes its goal as it reduces its carbon footprint
+Harvard eyes its four-year-old goal as it aims to reduce its carbon footprint.

 Those in Harvard’s Office for Sustainability have a list of success stories to tell.